 The University has 3 official closedown periods during the academic year: fall break, winter break (between end of fall semester/beginning of spring semester), and spring break.
-During closedown periods, all residents are required to vacate the residence halls (with the exception of apartments - these residents may stay on campus during the closedown period).
+During closedown periods, all residents are required to vacate the residence halls (with the exception of apartments and break housing buildings - those residents with break access contracts may stay on campus during the closedown period).
 Residents are provided instructions on what to do before leaving for the break (leaving microfridge on, closing/locking windows and curtains, securing belongings, locking room).